• City of Tacoma QA

 Why Neighborhood Planning?

 This program provides enhanced planning and development support to help communities create strong, vibrant, and diverse neighborhoods.
-Led by residents from the neighborhood and informed by community engagement processes, the Neighborhood Planning Program will consider immediate ways to make your surroundings more livable.
-The goal of a neighborhood planning process is not just creating and implementing a plan, the process itself is also a tool to help improve
+Led by residents from the neighborhood and informed by community engagement processes, the Neighborhood Planning Program considers immediate ways to make your neighborhood more vibrant and livable.
+The goal of a neighborhood planning process is not just creating and implementing a plan, the process itself is also a tool to help improve communities through building community capacity, constituent energy, relationships/partnerships, and co-creation opportunities for you to shape your own neighborhood.

 Child